-Join Scott Hirsch for an in-depth discussion in this video Philosophy and workflow of repairing and enhancing audio, part of Repairing and Enhancing Audio with iZotope RX 4.
+Join Scott Hirsch for an in-depth discussion in this video Philosophy and workflow of repairing and enhancing audio, part of iZotope RX 4: Repairing and Enhancing Audio.

 - So you can watch amazing isolated examples of how iZotope RX modules can seamlessly fix audio problems.
 But in your own experience and with your own files, before you fix anything, you have to first learn how to identify what the problem is, before you can start repairing it with the modules.
 In this movie we'll discuss how to identify common audio problems, and we'll explore iZotope's suggested flowchart on what order to solve the issues with.
 Now to see a comprehensive range of problems you might encounter, I prepared this rxdoc with a bunch of samples.